The Moon Landing Debate

 While the moon landing debate has mostly been focused on the actual moon landings, additional questions concern the Saturn V rocket used for the Apollo moon missions (center in figure above).

-However, skeptics have pointed out that the actual thrust of a Saturn V rocket appeared to be rather similar to the thrust of a Saturn IB rocket and much lower than the thrust of a Space Shuttle (see photographic comparison above).
-Furthermore, skeptics have argued that the measurable acceleration of Saturn V rockets during liftoff and ascent was three times lower than required to transcend low Earth orbit (see video comparison).
-In addition, skeptics have argued that reported Apollo atmosphere re-entries appear to have been staged.
+However, skeptics have argued that the actual thrust of a Saturn V rocket appears to have been rather similar to the thrust of a Saturn IB rocket and rather lower than the thrust of a Space Shuttle.
+Furthermore, skeptics have argued that the measurable acceleration of Saturn V rockets during liftoff and ascent was three times lower than required to transcend low Earth orbit (see video comparison below).
+In addition, skeptics have argued that reported Apollo atmosphere re-entries, allegedly observed by airline pilots, appear to have been staged.
 In short, skeptics suggest the F-1 engine never reached its stated power and, thus, the Saturn V rocket was unable to reach the moon.

 According to official data, the F-1 engine produced almost eight times more thrust than any other American kerosene rocket engine ever built and almost four times more thrust per combustion chamber than the largest Soviet kerosene rocket engine (see chart below).
 The F-1 engine was beset by instabilities during its development in the 1960s, but apparently worked without a single failure during the Apollo moon missions.
 Nevertheless, it was scrapped in 1973 and can no longer be built today because “there are simply not enough people with the necessary skills”.